francisco-milan/fiori-launchpad-kpi-onpremise/README.md

 ENDINTERFACE.
 ```
-2. Which can be used on app level to return KPIs:
+2. Include it into you app to return KPIs as shown here:
 ```abap
 CLASS z2ui5_cl_lp_kpi_hello_world DEFINITION
   PUBLIC